OPEN MIND Elementary

 Our program places a strong emphasis on social, academic, and emotional development.
 We encourage children to take responsibility for themselves and others; and allow them freedom to develop a strong sense of self.
 In addition, we find that when kids are engaged and involved in the learning process as they are at KMS, learning becomes fun for them.

 KMS has always attracted families who are interested and invested in having their children immersed in a unique learning environment.
 Our child-centered and child-directed philosophy serves as a foundation for the innovative programs in our elementary curriculum.
+Students cycle through stations daily consisting of Math, Literacy, Art, Science, and Spanish Language and Culture in addition to outdoor learning activities and free time to explore on their own.
 This approach is effective for all grade levels; as well as students with dyslexia or leaning style differences.